the1lab/1lab/src/Order/Diagram/Glb.lagda.md

 le→is-meet : ∀ {a b} → a ≤ b → is-meet a b a
 le→is-meet a≤b .meet≤l = ≤-refl
 le→is-meet a≤b .meet≤r = a≤b
-le→is-meet a≤b .greatest lb′ lb′≤a _ = lb′≤a
+le→is-meet a≤b .greatest lb' lb'≤a _ = lb'≤a

 le-meet : ∀ {a b l} → a ≤ b → is-meet a b l → a ≡ l
 le-meet a≤b l = meet-unique (le→is-meet a≤b) l